 Call of Duty Warzone: A Huge Black Cloud Glitch – How to Fix?

-Call of Duty (COD) is one of the most popular first-person shooting video games from Activision.
-Recently, the company has launched Call of Duty: Warzone which is a free-to-play battle royale video game for the Xbox One, PlayStation 4, and PC.
-As the Warzone game is newly released, it obviously has some issues or bugs which seem noticeable.
-Some of the players have reported that Call of Duty Warzone gets a Huge Black Cloud Glitch when they kill anyone.
+Call of Duty (COD) is one of Activision’s most popular first-person shooting video games.
+Recently, the company has launched Call of Duty: Warzone, which is a free-to-play battle royale video game for the Xbox One, PlayStation 4, and PC.
+As the Warzone game is newly released, it has some issues or bugs which seem noticeable.
+Some players have reported that Call of Duty Warzone gets a Huge Black Cloud Glitch when they kill anyone.
 If you’re facing the same issue, check how to fix it.

 This big cloud glitch covers almost the whole screen in a black color so players can’t see anything in front of them.
-It typically stays for a while and when players move around or run towards any direction, it literally follows back.
-After a couple of seconds, though the black graphical glitch disappears when players move around.
+It typically stays for a while, and when players move around or run in any direction, it follows back.
+After a couple of seconds, though, the black graphical glitch disappears when players move around.
 It’s expected to be a game system or server glitch for now.
 However, some players have also mentioned a fix for this issue.
 Let’s take a look.

 Call of Duty Warzone: A Huge Black Cloud Glitch – How to Fix?

 This is simply a VRAM bug of your Windows PC/Laptop.
-If you don’t know what is VRAM, it’s a Video RAM that’s a dual-ported variant of dynamic RAM and commonly used to keep the framebuffer in graphics adapters.
-Basically, the VRAM keeps maintained your graphics processing unit (GPU) with the information it needs to render images to the screen.
+If you don’t know what VRAM is, it’s a Video RAM that’s a dual-ported variant of dynamic RAM commonly used to keep the framebuffer in graphics adapters.
+The VRAM keeps maintained your graphics processing unit (GPU) with the information it needs to render images to the screen.

 Anyone else have this glitch with sights?
 Its cost me a few times, and only happens in Warzone… from r/CODWarzone

-Therefore, in order to fix the black graphical glitch issue on your COD Warzone gameplay, you will need to low the VRAM memory clock speed.
-This step will definitely fix the graphical bug for now.
-However, we can expect that developers will soon fix this issue by providing a new update.
+Therefore, to fix the black graphical glitch issue on your COD Warzone gameplay, you will need to lower the VRAM memory clock speed.
+This step will fix the graphical bug for now.
+However, we expect developers to soon fix this issue by providing a new update.

 Via